meyvin/arch-installation-old/README.md

 4. `exit`
 5. Hopefully everything went right and you can `shutdown -r now` and boot into your Arch installation.

-## Gnome
+## DWM
-1. Install the Gnome desktop environment through the `` script.
+1. Install DWM through the `dwm-installation.sh` script.
 Don't forget to `chmod +x` it first.
-2. `cd /arch-installation && chmod +x ./gnome-installation.sh && ./gnome-installation.sh`
-2. The system will automaticly reboot into the Gnome DE.
+2. After it's done it should boot automatically into DWM

 ## Post-installation Paru, Timeshift, Timeshift-autosnap and other software
-1. `sudo pacman -Syyu`
-2. `sudo chown $USER:$USER -R /arch-installation && cd /arch-installation`.
-Otherwise we will run into issues later with the Paru AUR helper related packages.
-3. Edit the `post-installation.sh` script to your liking.
-4. `cd /arch-installation && chmod +x ./post-installation.sh && ./post-installation.sh`
-5. I seperated all my development dependencies into `dev-environment.sh`.
-You can change and make this executable and run it if you want to.
-It's not a necessary step.
-6. All my repo files are unnecesary at this stage.
+1. All my repo files are unnecesary at this stage.
 Since you probably entered a password in the `basic-installation.sh` script it would be wise to delete everything: `sudo rm -R /arch-installation`
-7. If you have enabled ssh don't forget to disable it again: `sudo systemctl disable sshd.service`
+2. If you have enabled ssh don't forget to disable it again: `sudo systemctl disable sshd.service`

 ## Timeshift settings
 1. Select “BTRFS” as the “Snapshot Type”; continue with “Next”